 The answer to this question is that it depends on what you are trying to do with your computer.
 The more cores you have installed, the more jobs your CPU will be able to perform at the same time and therefore the faster your computer will function overall.
 However, for a given task, each additional core will not produce a simple linear increase in speed.

-Each core has its own cache in your computer.
+Each core has its cache in your computer.
 Your operating system and applications will likely use all of the cores’ caches unless they are anticipating a demand for a job or part of an application that is not easily handled by one or two cores.
 Since the performance of each core depends on how much work is assigned to it, a single-core system may perform better than a multi-core system for some jobs.

 In conclusion, the cores and cores will have a direct effect on the performance of your computer, but not in any simple linear way.
 The newer CPUs that are available today have many cores.
-In fact, they are more than one core per processor.
+They are more than one core per processor.
 When you look at a computer and see that it has multiple processors, you can also see that it contains more than one core.